joshuagatizz/path-puzzles-sat-solver/README.md

 The cases are taken from [font-pathpuzzles](https://github.com/edemaine/font-pathpuzzles) repository by Erik Demaine.
 There are 26 cases in each subdirectory where each case has only one solution, grid size of $6 \times 6$, and corresponds to a letter in the standard English alphabets.
 In addition, we also added 5 additional cases with bigger grid sizes for further exploration.
-Note that these additional cases have more than one solution and the provided expected output file is just one of them
+It's important to note that these additional cases may have multiple solutions, and the provided expected output file represents just one possible solution.

 The cases from [font-pathpuzzles](https://github.com/edemaine/font-pathpuzzles) are named according to their correspoding letter (for example, `a.in` for letter a), while the additional cases are named based on their grid sizes (`7x7.in` for $7 \times 7$ grid).